"Entry Inhibitors (including Fusion Inhibitors) and CCR5 Co-receptor Antagonist

 Cardiac Conduction Abnormalities

 Patients should be informed that mild rashes without other symptoms have been reported with REYATAZ use.
 These rashes go away within two weeks with no change in treatment.
-However, there have been a few reports of severe skin reactions (eg, Stevens-Johnson syndrome, erythema multiforme, and toxic skin eruptions) with REYATAZ use.
+However, there have been reports of severe skin reactions (eg, Stevens-Johnson syndrome, erythema multiforme, and toxic skin eruptions) with REYATAZ use.
 Patients developing signs or symptoms of severe skin reactions or hypersensitivity reactions (including, but not limited to, severe rash or rash accompanied by one or more of the following: fever, general malaise, muscle or joint aches, blisters, oral lesions, conjunctivitis, facial edema, hepatitis, eosinophilia, granulocytopenia, lymphadenopathy, and renal dysfunction) must discontinue REYATAZ and seek medical evaluation immediately.

 Patients should be informed that asymptomatic elevations in indirect bilirubin have occurred in patients receiving REYATAZ.
 This may be accompanied by yellowing of the skin or whites of the eyes and alternative antiretroviral therapy may be considered if the patient has cosmetic concerns.